RWeick/Gameboy-Color-Megamem-Card/README.md

 # Gameboy-Color-Megamem-Card
 All data necessary to produce a Mega Memory Card for the Gameboy Color.
+Be sure to use SLA Resin if you print the cartridge slot connector.

 PCB Thickness: 0.8 mm